sagar1024/DocInsight/README.md

 ## DocInsight: AI-Powered Document Summarization and Interaction Tool

 **DocInsight** is an AI-driven web application designed to revolutionize how users analyze and comprehend complex documents.
-It offers features such as document summarization, interactive chatbot queries, voice-based interactions, and customization options to make document analysis more accessible and efficient.
+It offers features such as document summarization, interactive chatbot queries, voice-based interactions, and customization options to make document analysis more accessible.

 ---